 Figure 2.3: The Open Language tool button.

 The Open Language book allows the user to open a previously created language and edit it.
 This book consists of a list of all languages available, with information such as the name, date created, and date last modified.
 From this page, the user can either select or delete languages.
 To select a language, simply click the "Select" button underneath the language.
 To delete a language, click the "Delete" button to the right of the "Select" button.
 A popup will appear asking if the user is sure they want to delete the given language.
 Selecting "Yes" on this popup will delete the language.
 There is also a "Refresh" button on this page.
 If the user has created a new language, and despite this the new language is not appearing in the list, they can click the "Refresh" button to refresh the list, showing the new language.

 FOR DEVELOPERS: Language files are stored in your home directory.
-On Linux, this can be found at ~/Susquehanna/, and on Windows it can be found at $C:\Users\{username}\Susquehanna$ on a typical configuration.
+On Linux, this can be found at $\[c]Susquehanna/$, and on Windows it can be found at $C:\Users\{username}\Susquehanna$ on a typical configuration.
 The directory is created in the user.home folder provided by Java, so if the folder cannot be located in these places, check your user.home.
 Files with the .language extension are those that store languages, and the file names correspond to the name given to them when first created via New Language.
 Other files, such as phonological systems, glossing systems, and logs can also be found in this directory.

+2.3 Info

-2.3 Info The Info book is the first book to appear when opening Susquehanna.
-On the left page, this book contains version information for Susquehanna, along with version information for each of its dependencies.
-On the right page, debug information is present, and can be easily copied and pasted somewhere else.
+The Info book used to be the first book to appear when opening Susquehanna, but now is instead simply a way to view debug information.
+On the left page, this book contains version information for Susquehanna, along with each of its dependencies.
+On the right page, system debug information is present, and can be easily copied and pasted somewhere else.
 This page also displays if the currently used build is a snapshot, and if so its exact build ID.